Answering the Most Common Storage Questions

-The amount of time your account must be delinquent by varies by state and local law.
-It is in your best interest to contact facility management as soon as a you know a late-payment will be made. iStorage will provide you with written notice to either your email address or physical address.
+The amount of time your account must be delinquent varies by state and local law.
+It is in your best interest to contact your property manager as soon as a you know your payment will be late. iStorage will provide you with a written notice to either your email address or physical address.
 Our managers attempt to get in contact with delinquent customers as soon as possible to prevent escalation to auction proceedings.

 QUESTIONS ABOUT STORAGE HOURS:

 What Are Facility Access Hours?